ROCMondriaanTIN/project-webshop-ramp-studios/README.md

 ### 1a.
 Installation Linux
 #### NodeJS
 See https://github.com/nodesource/distributions/blob/master/README.md on how to install NodeJS.
 Look on the NodeJS website to find the latest LTS version.
+The command used in this URL uses `curl` make sure you install this first, `sudo apt install curl`.

 #### Yarn
 See https://legacy.yarnpkg.com/lang/en/docs/install/#debian-stable on how to install Yarn.